kapadiaparth/examples/csv-to-elasticsearch/README.md

   -d "url=https://www.flex.io" \
 ```

-To use the pipe you've saved with this example, edit line 67 of the [index.html](./index.html#L67) file and insert your pipe alias and API key.
+To use the pipe you've saved with this example, insert your own pipe alias and API key.

 ```
   url: 'https://www.flex.io/api/v1/pipes/YOUR_USERNAME-csv-to-elasticsearch-v1/run?flexio_api_key=YOUR_API_KEY',
 ```

-## Conclusion
+## Get Help

-We hope you've enjoyed stepping through this demo and have found it useful.
-If you have question or would like more information, please feel free to email the [Flex.io developer support team](support@flex.io).
+If you have question or would like more information, please feel free to email the [Flex.io developer support team](support@flex.io) or th chat button at the bottom of the [Flex.io website](https://www.flex.io).